 Dehydration feels awful.
 It can cause headaches, low energy, nausea and more.
-Many common conditions in cats and dogs causes dehydration such as pancreatitis, kidney disease and inflammatory bowel disease (IBD).
+Many common conditions such as pancreatitis, kidney disease, and inflammatory bowel disease (IBD) cause dehydration in cats and dogs.
 For mild to moderate dehydration, you can learn to hydrate your pet at home.
 In this article, I am going to walk you through how to give your pet subcutaneous fluids.

 Your veterinarian can help you decide when subcutaneous fluids are right for your pet.
 For severe dehydration or uncontrolled vomiting, hospitalization with intravenous (IV) fluids may be necessary.
 Your veterinarian will also be the best person to decide how much fluids to give and what type.
 They will also be able to supply you with all the equipment in this article.

 The first time you administer fluids, I recommend finding somebody that can help you.
 After a couple of times, you will most likely feel like a pro, and feel comfortable enough to do it alone.

 - Fluid line